Icinga/icinga2/doc/6-distributed-monitoring.md

     [root@icinga2-master1.localdomain /]# systemctl restart icinga2

-The CA public and private key are stored in the `/var/lib/icinga2/ca` directory.
+As you can see, the CA public and private key are stored in the `/var/lib/icinga2/ca` directory.
 Keep this path secure and include it in your backups.

-Once the master setup is completed, you can also use this node as primary CSR auto-signing master.
-The following chapter will explain how to use the cli commands fetching their signed certificate from this master node.
+Once the master setup is complete, you can also use this node as primary CSR auto-signing master.
+The following section will explain how to use the CLI commands in order to fetch their signed certificate from this master node.

 ## <a id="distributed-monitoring-setup-satellite-client"></a> Client/Satellite Setup

 This section describes the setup of a satellite and/or client connected to an existing master node setup.
-If you haven't done so already please [run the master setup](6-distributed-monitoring.md#distributed-monitoring-setup-master).
+If you haven't done so already, please [run the master setup](6-distributed-monitoring.md#distributed-monitoring-setup-master).

 Icinga 2 on the master node must be running and accepting connections on port `5665`.

 ### <a id="distributed-monitoring-setup-csr-auto-signing"></a> CSR Auto-Signing

-The `node wizard` cli command will setup a satellite/client using CSR auto-signing.
-This involves that the setup wizard sends a certificate signing request (CSR) to the master node.
+The `node wizard` command will set up a satellite/client using CSR auto-signing.
+This involves the setup wizard sending a certificate signing request (CSR) to the master node.
 There is a security mechanism in place which requires the client to send in a valid ticket for CSR auto-signing.

 This ticket must be generated beforehand.
-The `ticket_salt` attribute for the [ApiListener](9-object-types.md#objecttype-apilistener) must be properly configured in order to make this work.
+The `ticket_salt` attribute for the [ApiListener](9-object-types.md#objecttype-apilistener) must be configured properly in order to make this work.

 There are two possible ways to retrieve the ticket: